 How to Make Pumpkin Spice Cookies Recipe

 In a separate bowl, whisk together the flour, baking soda, cream of tartar, and salt.
-This helps to distribute the leavening agents evenly so your cookies bake up perfectly.
-You don’t want any clumps of baking soda sneaking into just one cookie!
+Mixing the dry ingredients separately helps distribute everything evenly and prevents clumps in your dough.

 Pro Tips for Making Pumpkin Spice Cookies Recipe